 Think Long Term With Perennials When Planting Your Garden and Yard

 From a prepping standpoint, you want a constant food source.
 Most perennials are not easy to kill or hard to establish.
-However, if you are thinking long-term, you want to start these perennials now to get them established.
-There are perennials can take 1-3 years to produce food.
+However, if you are thinking long-term, you want to start these perennials now so they can get established.
+Some perennials can take 1-3 years to produce food.
 Trees can take even longer to produce food.
 You want to get them in the ground this summer and fall.

 From a homesteading standpoint, growing your food is always a delight.
-There is always a satisfaction in providing your food and reducing your independence on the grocery store.
-Planting perennials are always rewarding in that you reap what you sow every year.
+There is always satisfaction in providing your food and reducing your dependence on the grocery store.
+Planting perennials is always rewarding in that you reap what you sow every year.

-From a frugal living standpoint, growing your food means less money you spend on groceries.
+From a frugal-living standpoint, growing your own food means less money spent on groceries.
 Win-win!
 Shopping from your garden is always better than shopping at the store.

 Now, I have nothing against annuals.
-You will see a lot of annuals in my garden.
+You will see many annuals in my garden.
 However, I want to know I have a constant source of food every year.
-It will not be enough to sustain us but will be enough to add to a meal.
-I can also expand my perennials and plant more using cutting from the original plants.
-A lot of perennials will do their own spreading of roots and start new plants on their own.
+It will not be enough to sustain us, but it will be enough to add to a meal.
+I can also expand my perennials and plant more using cuttings from the original plants.
+Many perennials will spread their roots and start new plants on their own.

 What perennials should you be planting?